What are the best San Francisco restaurants? This can be a tough question to answer since there are more than 3,500 restaurants in SF.

 District: Fisherman's Wharf

 Kokkari is a high-end restaurant in San Francisco's Financial District.
-This upscale restaurant offers mostly Mediterranean dishes.
-Their lamb chops are amazing and I love their Spanakotiropita (filo pie with spinach, feta, leeks, and dill).
-Other popular main dishes include the Pacific Halibut, the Lamb Burgers, and Moussaka.
+This upscale restaurant offers mostly Greek dishes.
+Their lamb chops are amazing, and I love their spanakotiropita (filo pie with spinach, feta, leeks, and dill).
+Other popular main dishes include the Pacific halibut, lamb burgers, and moussaka.

 Address: 200 Jackson Street